juarancibi/fpldata_heroku/README.md

 Files used for data visualization of Fantasy Premier League Data

-testGraph.csv (dataframe with players' points) updated every gameweek
+pointsbygw.csv (dataframe with players' points) updated every gameweek